fundot/fundot/README.md

 ## Contributing

 Contributions are welcome.
-The guideline is coming soon.
+Please read our [contributing guidelines](docs/CONTRIBUTING.md) carefully.
+Note: Use GitHub Issues only to report bugs.
+If you have some questions about Fundot, please use GitHub Discussions.

 ## License